nsnam/ns-3-dev-git/src/nix-vector-routing/doc/nix-vector-routing.rst

 =====================

-Currently, the |ns3| model of nix-vector routing supports IPv4 and IPv6 p2p links as well as CSMA links.
+Currently, the |ns3| model of nix-vector routing supports IPv4 and IPv6 p2p links, CSMA links and multiple WiFi networks with the same channel object.
 It does not (yet) provide support for efficient adaptation to link failures.
 It simply flushes all nix-vector routing caches.

-NixVectorRouting bases its routing decisions on the nodes' interface addresses and does **not** check whether the nodes are in the proper subnets or the addresses have been appropriately assigned.
-In other terms, using Nix-Vector routing, it is possible to have a working network that violates every good practice in IP address assignments.
+NixVectorRouting performs a subnet matching check, but it does **not** check entirely if the addresses have been appropriately assigned.
+In other terms, using Nix-Vector routing, it is possible to have a working network that violates some good practices in IP address assignments.

 In case of IPv6, Nix assumes the link-local addresses assigned are **unique**.
 When using the IPv6 stack, the link-local address allocation is unique by